MarcinOrlowski/pyggy-expense-tracker/project/0073_enhanced_amount_input_sanitization_TRD.md

 **PRD Reference**: 0073_enhanced_amount_input_sanitization_PRD.md

 ## Technical Approach
 We'll implement input sanitization using a custom Django form field `SanitizedDecimalField` that inherits from `DecimalField`.
 This field will preprocess user input to remove formatting characters and normalize decimal separators before standard validation.
 Frontend JavaScript will provide real-time feedback during typing and paste operations.
+Uses `TextInput` widget instead of `NumberInput` to avoid browser validation conflicts that would block sanitization.
 The solution leverages Django's existing form validation pipeline and maintains backward compatibility with existing DecimalField usage.

 ## Data Model
 No database schema changes required.
 All existing DecimalField columns (`total_amount`, `initial_amount`, `amount`) continue using dot notation for storage.
 The sanitization occurs only during form input processing.